the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ### Exercises:

 * Read more about [the different naming conventions in JavaScript](https://www.robinwieruch.de/javascript-naming-conventions) and find out what it means to have **descriptive** variable names.
 * Declare variables yourself.
 For example, declare variables for your last name and your age and print them on the command line.
-In the following, I will not always use the `console.log()` statement anymore, but you should continue using it for the sake of undertstanding and learning.
+In the following, I will not always use the `console.log()` statement for the examples, but you should continue using it for the sake of undertstanding and learning.

 ## Code Quality